The Machinist: Plot

 Trevor goes back home and sees Ivan take Nicholas into Trevor's apartment.
 Inside, Nicholas is nowhere to be seen.
 Ivan tells him "you know he's dead."
 Trevor, believing Ivan has killed Nicholas and his body is in the bathtub, kills Ivan, only to find the bathtub empty.
 He opens his refrigerator, which is leaking blood, to find rotting fish, matching those in the fishing photo, which he at last realizes was of himself with Reynolds, as Stevie had claimed; Trevor hallucinated Ivan in the photo.
 Trevor takes a rolled-up carpet containing Ivan's body to the ocean to dispose of it, only for the rug to unroll and reveal nothing inside.
 Ivan, unharmed, approaches Trevor, and laughs.

 Back home, Trevor remembers that one year prior, when healthy, he ran over and killed a boy (Nicholas) after taking his eyes off the road to use the car's cigarette lighter, witnessed by the boy's mother (Maria).
 Trevor fled the scene, and the resulting guilt became the root of his insomnia, emaciation, and repressed memories.
 Ivan was a figment of Trevor's imagination, a manifestation of his guilt.
 He fills the missing letters on the hangman note, spelling out "killer".
-The next day, he briefly considers going to the airport to escape, but instead drives to police, accompanied by Ivan, who bids him an approving farewell.
+The next day, he briefly considers going to the airport to escape, but instead drives to the police, accompanied by Ivan, who bids him an approving farewell.
 Trevor enters the station and confesses to the hit-and-run.
 Police officers escort Trevor to a cell, where he's able to sleep for the first time in a year.